Tzdboss007/HR-Data/README.md

 # HR-Data-Documentation
 ![](HR.JPG)
-- These the comprehensive documention of the HR data which contains information of staffs in an organization.
+- These are the comprehensive documentation of the HR data which contains information on staff in an organization.

 ---
 ## Project Overview
-The HR Data is a record of survey taken by members of staffs in an organization, this data consist of staff age range,staff Attrition,department, job level,job satisfaction, monthly income and educationallevel just to mention a few.
+The HR Data is a record of a survey taken by staff members in an organization, this data consists of staff age range, staff Attrition, department, job level, job satisfaction, monthly income, and educational level to mention a few.
-In this project i seek to know the root cause of the high attrition rate, factors contributing to the attrition rate and the correlation between attrition and some other factors that may be influencing the exit of staffs in the company.
+In this project, I seek to know the root cause of the high attrition rate, the factors contributing to the attrition rate, and the correlation between attrition and some other factors that may be influencing the exit of staff in the company.

 ---
 ## Project Outline